- The bull market is a period of increasing price rates of stocks or assets.

 - Bull Market occurs when the market is strengthening or is already at a peak level.

 - The bear market means the market is facing a slowdown.

 - In the stock market, a bull market is when its equity share prices are rising or expected to rise.

-Bull market is a colloquial term to indicate a period of optimism in a financial market when the value of its constituents are consistently either going up or expected to go up.
+The bull market is a colloquial term to indicate a period of optimism in a financial market when the value of its constituents is consistently either going up or expected to go up.

 Since financial markets are volatile, a short-term rise in the markets should not be termed as a bull market; only growth for a sustained period in the market is a bull market.
 But traders have been known to jump to quick conclusions and use the term a little too soon.